ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 .. centered:: TensileLibrary_lazy_<gfx>.yaml

-This parent catalog contains a reference to each of it's `child` catalogs without the details about the exact solutions.
+This parent catalog contains a reference to each of its `child` catalogs without the details about the exact solutions.
 These settings are present in the `child` catalogs, which use the following naming convention:

 .. centered:: TensileLibrary_Type_<precision>_<problem type>_<gfx>.yaml